Girl, Interrupted (film): Plot

-In 1967 New England, aimless 18-year-old Susanna Kaysen (Winona Ryder) has a nervous breakdown and overdoses on aspirin and alcohol.
+In 1967 in New England, aimless eighteen-year-old Susanna Kaysen has an acute psychiatric episode and overdoses on aspirin and alcohol.
 Against her wishes, she is checked into Claymoore, a local psychiatric hospital.
-In the psychiatric ward, Susanna befriends Polly "Torch" Clark (Elisabeth Moss), a childlike girl with schizophrenia, Cynthia Crowley (Jillian Armenante), Daisy Randone (Brittany Murphy), who self-harms and has obsessive–compulsive disorder, and is implied to be bulimic; and Susanna’s roommate; Georgina Tuskin (Clea DuVall), a pathological liar and Janet Webber (Angela Bettis), a sardonic woman with anorexia.
-Susanna is particularly drawn to the sociopath Lisa Rowe (Angelina Jolie), who is rebellious but charismatic and encourages Susanna to stop taking her medication and resist therapy.
+In the psychiatric ward, Susanna befriends Polly "Torch" Clark, a young teen girl who was burnt in a sixth grade fire (although Georgina lies that she set herself on fire); Cynthia Crowley, who suffers from severe depression; Daisy Randone, who self-harms and has obsessive–compulsive disorder; Georgina Tuskin, a pathological liar and Susanna's roommate; and Janet Webber, a sardonic woman with anorexia nervosa.
+Susanna is particularly drawn to the sociopath Lisa Rowe, who is rebellious but charismatic and encourages Susanna to stop taking her medication and resist therapy.

-Lisa helps the girls sneak around at night in the hospital's underground tunnels and continuously provokes them and the staff, including the stern head nurse, Valerie Owens (Whoopi Goldberg).
-Through regular therapy sessions with Dr. Melvin Potts (Jeffrey Tambor), Susanna learns she has borderline personality disorder, a fact Dr. Potts initially conceals from her.
-On a rare supervised group outing celebrating Daisy's impending release, the women visit an ice cream parlor.
-There, Susanna is confronted by Barbara Gilcrest (Mary Kay Place), the wife of an English instructor with whom she had an affair, and their daughter, Bonnie (KaDee Strickland).
-Barbara publicly chastises Susanna for sleeping with her husband; coming to Susanna's defense, Lisa insultingly berates Barbara and the other girls mock her and Bonnie before they both leave, humiliated.
+Lisa helps the girls sneak around at night in the hospital's underground tunnels and continuously provokes them and the staff, including the stern head nurse, Valerie Owens.
+Through regular therapy sessions with Dr. Melvin Potts, Susanna learns she has borderline personality disorder, a fact Dr. Potts initially conceals from her.
+On a rare supervised group outing celebrating Daisy's impending discharge, the women visit an ice cream parlor.
+Susanna is confronted by Barbara Gilcrest, the wife of an English instructor with whom she had an affair, and their daughter, Bonnie.
+Barbara publicly chastises Susanna for sleeping with her husband; coming to Susanna's defense, Lisa insultingly berates Barbara, and the other girls mock Bonnie before they both leave, humiliated.
 This endears Lisa to Susanna even more, though Valerie reprimands Lisa.

-In addition to her affair with Dr. Gilchrist, Susanna has a casual relationship with Toby (Jared Leto), a young man who has been drafted to serve in the Vietnam War.
-He visits Susanna, and begs her to run away with him to Canada.
-Susanna tells him she has become friends with the other girls and would like to leave someday but not with him.
+In addition to her affair with Dr. Gilcrest, Susanna has a casual relationship with Toby, a young man who has been drafted to serve in the Vietnam War.
+He visits Susanna and begs her to run away with him to Canada.
+Susanna declines, citing her friendship with the other patients.
 The same night, Polly has a breakdown and is placed in isolation.
 Susanna and Lisa drug the night watch nurse with a sedative and attempt to comfort Polly by singing to her.
-Susanna also makes out with John (Travis Fine), one of the hospital orderlies who has a crush on her.
-When Valerie finds the group sleeping in the hallway in the morning, she punishes the two women, particularly Lisa, who is forced to endure electroshock therapy followed by solitary confinement.
+Susanna also makes out with John, one of the hospital orderlies, who has a crush on her.
+When Valerie finds the group sleeping in the hallway in the morning, she punishes the two women, particularly Lisa, who is subjected to electroconvulsive therapy followed by solitary confinement.